comwrap/ai_adobe-commerce-hubspot-app-builder/INSTALL.md

 npm install
 ```

-This step will connect your starter kit project to the App builder project you created earlier.
+This step will connect your project to the App builder project you created earlier.
 Ensure to select the proper Organization > Project > Workspace with the following commands:
 ```bash
 aio login